joplin/gsoc/ai_policy.md

 * Confirm that you have:
   * Reviewed the output carefully
   * Fully understand the generated code or text

+If AI-assistance was *not* used in your contribution, then please state this in the disclosure instead.

 ### Proposals